Mpox 2023: What Are the Symptoms and Treatments?

 Person-to-person transmission can occur if you come in contact with sores, scabs, respiratory droplets or oral fluids of an infected person.
 This may happen through close, intimate contact.

 According to the CDC, early data suggest that gay, bisexual and other men who have sex with men make up a high number of cases.
-But it is important to note that the risk of monkeypox is not limited to men who have sex with men.
+But it is important to note that the risk of mpox is not limited to men who have sex with men.
 Anyone who has close contact with someone who is infectious is at risk.
-However, given that the virus is being identified in these communities, learning about monkeypox will help ensure that as few people as possible are affected and that the outbreak can be stopped.
+However, given that the virus is being identified in these communities, learning about mpox will help ensure that as few people as possible are affected and that the outbreak can be stopped.

 Symptoms, diagnosis and treatment

 After exposure, it may be several days to a few weeks before symptoms appear.
-In addition to rash, those infected with monkeypox could experience flu-like symptoms such as fever, chills, headache, muscle aches, fatigue and swollen lymph nodes.
+In addition to rash, those infected with mpox could experience flu-like symptoms such as fever, chills, headache, muscle aches, fatigue and swollen lymph nodes.

 ACAM200 and JYNNEOS (also known as Imvamune or Imvanex) are the two currently licensed vaccines in the United States to prevent smallpox, according to the CDC.

-However, the CDC considers monkeypox a serious disease that is not to be taken lightly.
+However, the CDC considers mpox a serious disease that is not to be taken lightly.
 The health organization is closely monitoring its spread.
 The large number of cases suggest there is ongoing community spread in many states.